Rayan al-Kildani

-Rayan Salem Sadiq al-Kildani (ريان سالم صادق الكلداني), better known as Rayan al-Kildani (ريان الكلداني, lit.
-'Rayan the Chaldean'), is an Iraqi Assyrian politician who serves as the general secretary of the Babylon Movement, as well as its military component, the Babylon Brigade.
+Rayan Salem Sadiq al-Kildani (ريان سالم صادق الكلداني), is an Iraqi Assyrian politician who serves as the general secretary of the Babylon Movement, as well as its military component, the Babylon Brigade.
 He rose to power after founding the party in 2014, which had initially been involved in defending the Nineveh Plains from ISIS when they were at their most active.

-Al-Kildani has received a multitude of scrutiny for the Babylon Brigade and its role in human rights violations.
-Videos of Rayan cutting off a prisoner's ear have surfaced, and his movement has been known to loot homes in Assyrian villages such as Bartella.
-On July 18, 2019, United States Vice President Mike Pence announced the imposition of sanctions on al-Kildani on the basis of the Magnitsky Act, acknowledging his ties to the Popular Mobilization Forces (PMF) and Iranian general Qasem Soleimani.
+On 18 July 2019, the United States Department of the Treasury sanctioned al-Kildani under Executive Order 13818 for serious human rights abuse.
+The Treasury Department stated that he led the 50th Brigade of the Popular Mobilization Forces and that a video had circulated in which he cut off the ear of a handcuffed detainee.
+It also stated that the 50th Brigade had impeded the return of internally displaced persons to the Nineveh Plain, systematically looted homes in Batnaya, illegally seized and sold agricultural land, and was accused by local residents of intimidation, extortion, and harassment of women.

 Biography

-Rayan was born to a family of Chaldean Catholics in 1989 in the town of Alqosh, in the Nineveh Governorate.
+Al-Kildani was born to a family of Chaldean Catholics in 1989 in the town of Alqosh, in the Nineveh Governorate.
 At some point, he moved to Baghdad and remained settled in Sadr City, where he eventually assimilated into the majority Shia Muslim community.
 During the US invasion of Iraq, he left school and took up arms with the Mahdi Army, who was known for their attacks on US troops.
-It is said that he converted to Islam in order to marry into his wife's family, under Article 63 of the Constitution of Iraq.

-Rayan began his political experience in June 2014, when he founded the Babylon Brigades to defend the Nineveh Plains against ISIS.
+Al-Kildani began his political career in June 2014, when he founded the Babylon Brigades to defend the Nineveh Plains against ISIS.
 At the time, his movement had been the only Christian militia in the whole of the Popular Mobilization Forces, which is predominantly Shiite Muslim.
-Kildani presented his movement as fighting for the existence of his once-important community, citing religious harmony between Christians and Muslims in the country.
+Al-Kildani presented his movement as fighting for the existence of his once-important community, citing religious harmony between Christians and Muslims in the country.
 At the time of its founding, the militia had a strong-hold of about 1000 fighters.

-In 2017, Rayan was involved in a struggle with Salwan Momika, an Iraqi Assyrian from Qaraqosh who had founded a militia called the "Syriac Democratic Forces".
-Rayan eventually won this struggle, causing Momika to flee Iraq altogether for Sweden.
+In 2017, al-Kildani was involved in a struggle with Salwan Momika, an Iraqi Assyrian from Qaraqosh who had founded a militia called the "Syriac Democratic Forces".
+Al-Kildani eventually won this struggle, causing Momika to flee Iraq altogether for Sweden.

-In 2019, the United States formally sanctioned Rayan, as well as leader of the Shabak Militia Waad Qado, citing human rights violations and his connection to the Popular Mobilization Forces.
+In 2019, the United States formally sanctioned al-Kildani, as well as leader of the Shabak Militia Waad Qado, citing human rights violations and his connection to the Popular Mobilization Forces.
 Additional reasons for the sanction included systematic looting of villages and selling of agricultural land, blackmailing and harassing women, and preventing internally displaced persons from returning to their homes in the Nineveh Plains.
 In response to the sanctions, the Iraqi Central Bank froze his assets after an official bank order.